 How can you be a fraud or a phoney if you’re actually doing the thing?

-Remember back in the day, before Al Franken was a senator, he was a cast member on Saturday Night Live?
-He used to do a character named Stuart Smalley, who was a type of motivational speaker.
+Do you remember the SNL skit with Stuart Smalley – a type of motivational speaker?
 His catchphrase was looking in the mirror and saying “I’m good enough, I’m smart enough, and doggone it, people like me!”

 Well, it might have been a joke on SNL, but those affirmations really work!
 They’re a proven way of building self-confidence and awareness.
 When you tell yourself something enough times, you will start to believe it.

-Create some affirmations for yourself: “I am knowledgable, I am worthy, I deserve my success,” or “I have worked hard to get here, and my accomplishments are deserved.”
+Create some affirmations for yourself: “I am knowledgeable, I am worthy, I deserve my success,” or “I have worked hard to get here, and my accomplishments are deserved.”

 Realize that Make Mistakes Doesn’t Make You a Fraud